Human skin: Cross-section

+Cell count and cell mass

+Skin cell table

+The below table identifies the skin cell count and aggregate cell mass estimates for a 70 kg adult male (ICRP-23; ICRP-89, ICRP-110).

+Tissue mass is defined at 3.3 kg (ICRP-89, ICRP110) and addresses the skin's epidermis, dermis, hair follicles, and glands.
+The cell data is extracted from 'The Human Cell Count and Cell Size Distribution', Tissue-Table tab in the Supporting Information SO1 Dataset (xlsx).
+The 1200 record Dataset is supported by extensive references for cell size, cell count, and aggregate cell mass.

+Detailed data for below cell groups are further subdivided into all the cell types listed in the above sections and categorized by epidermal, dermal, hair follicle, and glandular subcategories in the dataset and on the dataset's graphical website interface.
+While adipocytes in the hypodermal adipose tissue are treated separately in the ICRP tissue categories, fat content (minus cell-membrane-lipids) resident in the dermal layer (Table-105, ICRP-23) is addressed by the below interstitial-adipocytes in the dermal layer.

 Development

 Skin colour

 Human skin shows high skin colour variety from the darkest brown to the lightest pinkish-white hues.
 Human skin shows higher variation in colour than any other single mammalian species and is the result of natural selection.
 Skin pigmentation in humans evolved to primarily regulate the amount of ultraviolet radiation (UVR) penetrating the skin, controlling its biochemical effects.

 The actual skin colour of different humans is affected by many substances, although the single most important substance determining human skin colour is the pigment melanin.
 Melanin is produced within the skin in cells called melanocytes and it is the main determinant of the skin colour of darker-skinned humans.
 The skin colour of people with light skin is determined mainly by the bluish-white connective tissue under the dermis and by the haemoglobin circulating in the veins of the dermis.
 The red colour underlying the skin becomes more visible, especially in the face, when, as consequence of physical exercise or the stimulation of the nervous system (anger, fear), arterioles dilate.

 There are at least five different pigments that determine the colour of the skin.
 These pigments are present at different levels and places.